inbravo/aws-feature-set/README.md

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/storagegateway.png) [Storage Gateway](https://aws.amazon.com/storagegateway)

 ### Storage Gateway Features
-- It is a service which connects an on-premises software appliance (virtual) with cloud based storage to provide seamless and secure connectivity between the two.
-Either via internet or Direct connect
+- It is a service which connects an on-premises software appliance (virtual) with cloud based storage
+- It provides seamless and secure connectivity either via internet or direct connect
 - It can also provide connectivity from EC2 instance in VPC to S3 via Storage Gateway in same VPC
 - The virtual appliance will asynchronously replicate information up to S3 or Glacier
 - Can be downloaded as a VM  VMware ESXi / Hyper-V
 - Types of Storage Gateway
-	- [Brand New] File Gateway (NFS) : Store files in S3  Word, Pictures, PDFs
+	- File Gateway (NFS) : Store files in S3  Word, Pictures, PDFs
     - Files are stored as objects in S3 buckets and accessed over NFS mount point
 	- File attributes as stored as S3 object metadata
 	- Once transferred to S3, standard S3 features apply to all files